Rhodesian African Rifles: Formation of the RAR

 In May 1940, the first commanding Officer of the RAR, Major FJ Wane ISO, a former RNR officer, received the following orders in his call-up papers: "There will be an African regiment; you will command it and the regiment will build its own camp on the Borrowdale road."
 African NCOs from the British South Africa Police (BSAP), together with African NCOs from the Askari Platoon, were selected to transfer to the new regiment and begin the task of training the recruits.
 An advertisement was placed for recruits and, soon, two companies were formed and engaged in basic drill and weapons training in the mornings and building their camp in the afternoons.

 On 19 July 1940, by government notice GN 374/1940, the regiment was charged 'with the defence of the colony, the maintenance of order, and such duties as the minister may define' and, significantly, 'the regiment may be employed outside the colony'.
 Submissions were invited for the design of a badge and the final selection, issued in August 1940, depicted a Matabele war shield, crossed by a Matabele assegai (stabbing spear) and a Shona museve (digging spear), upon which was laid a vertical knobkierie.
 A scroll bearing the title 'Rhodesian African Rifles' was placed below the design.

 On 20 September 1940, the battalion's first Regimental Sergeant Major was appointed.
-RSM Lechenda had first seen service as a bugler, aged ten, in the KAR in Somaliland.
-During World War I, as a CSM, he had been awarded the Distinguished Conduct Medal for leading a platoon against a German force that had been harassing a British position and driving them off.
+RSM Lechenda had first seen service as a bugler, aged ten, in the King's African Rifles in Somaliland.
+During World War I, as a Company sergeant major, he had been awarded the Distinguished Conduct Medal for leading a platoon against a German force that had been harassing a British position and driving them off.
 He earned the Military Medal when, with a hastily gathered group of 12 men, he attacked a German force (including three machine guns) that was about to seize a rations dump.
-He captured one machine gun and, in a follow up, killed nine Germans.
+He captured one machine gun and, in a follow-up, killed nine Germans.

 Through 1940 to 1943, the battalion continued to recruit, train, and expand to full strength.
 During 1942, troops were sent to the South African city of Durban to escort Italian prisoners of war.
-It was there that the Regimental song 'Sweet Banana' first began and, although it would evolve significantly, it would retain its chorus of 'I will buy you a sweet banana', influenced by the abundance of the fruit in Natal.
+It was there that the Regimental song Sweet Banana first began and, although it would evolve significantly, it would retain its chorus of 'I will buy you a sweet banana', influenced by the abundance of the fruit in Natal.